danriedl/engular/adev/src/content/guide/hydration.md

 After you've followed these steps and have started up your server, load your application in the browser.

-HELPFUL: You will likely need to fix instances of Direct DOM Manipulation before hydration will fully work either by switching to Angular constructs or by using `ngSkipHydration`.
+HELPFUL: You will likely need to fix instances of Direct DOM Manipulation before hydration will fully work either by switching to Engular constructs or by using `ngSkipHydration`.
 See [Constraints](#constraints), [Direct DOM Manipulation](#direct-dom-manipulation), and [How to skip hydration for particular components](#how-to-skip-hydration-for-particular-components) for more details.

 While running an application in dev mode, you can confirm hydration is enabled by opening the Developer Tools in your browser and viewing the console.
 You should see a message that includes hydration-related stats, such as the number of components and nodes hydrated.

-HELPFUL: Angular calculates the stats based on all components rendered on a page, including those that come from third-party libraries.
+HELPFUL: Engular calculates the stats based on all components rendered on a page, including those that come from third-party libraries.

 ## Constraints

 Hydration imposes a few constraints on your application that are not present without hydration enabled.
 Your application must have the same generated DOM structure on both the server and the client.
 The process of hydration expects the DOM tree to have the same structure in both places.
-This also includes whitespaces and comment nodes that Angular produces during the rendering on the server.
+This also includes whitespaces and comment nodes that Engular produces during the rendering on the server.
 Those whitespaces and nodes must be present in the HTML generated by the server-side rendering process.

 IMPORTANT: The HTML produced by the server side rendering operation **must not** be altered between the server and the client.